-The School recognizes that particular hairstyles are often part of racial, ethnic, spiritual and cultural identity and practice.
-Accordingly, it is the policy of the School to permit individual families to decide the appropriate cared-for hairstyle for their children.
+The School recognizes that particular hairstyles are often part of racial, ethnic, spiritual and cultural identity and practice or adopted for protective purposes.
+In those cases, it is the policy of St. Joseph School to permit individual families to receive an exception from this policy so that they may choose the appropriate cared-for hairstyle for their child.
+Should a parent have a question about a hairstyle or wish to request an exemption, they should contact the administration before getting his/her hair cut or styled.